Get Connected to Public Art

 Public art inspires artists and communities to rethink the use of public space, allowing for free and creative expression in ways that reflect a community’s sense of place and identity.
 Subscribe to this page to stay up to date on participation opportunities related to public art projects and initiatives.

-Help design the Fort Chipewyan public art bench!
+Gathering inspiration for the Fort Chipewyan public art bench has closed

-Local artists Jessica V. Powder and Emma Voyageur are looking for inspiration as they create design options for a public art bench installation in the Fort Chipewyan community.
-From June 5 to July 22, residents are encouraged to share ideas that best describe the northern hamlet and capture the community's spirit.
+Local artists Jessica V. Powder and Emma Voyageur gathered inspiration from the community to create design options for a public art bench installation in Fort Chipewyan.
+From June 5 to July 22, residents were encouraged to share ideas that best describe the northern hamlet and capture the community's spirit.
 Later in the fall, design concepts will be presented for a community vote to select the preferred design.

 Once a design is chosen, the bench will be built and installed at the Lakefront Viewing Deck at Anderson Street and Lucas Avenue in Fort Chipewyan.
 A "sister" bench will then be copied and installed in Fort McMurray similar to the previous installations in Anzac and Saprae Creek Estates with their "sister" benches added to kiyām Community Park.
 This work advances the goal of the Public Art Bench Program — to strengthen the visual connection between Wood Buffalo's rural communities and its Fort McMurray urban core.